shimu0215/shimu0215.github.io/aboutme.md

 - Bachelor of Science, Electrical Engineering
 - Bachelor of Science, Architecture

 ## Academic Visiting

-#### Beijing Normal University, Beijing, China, 02/2021 - 07/2021
+Beijing Normal University, Beijing, China, 02/2021 - 07/2021

-#### Hong Kong Polytechnic University, Hong Kong, China, 08/2018 - 08/2018
+Hong Kong Polytechnic University, Hong Kong, China, 08/2018 - 08/2018

 ## Work Experience

 #### ATMAN INTELLIGENT TECHNOLOGY CO.
 LTD
-JAVA and NLP develop engineer intern Aug.
+NLP and Java engineer Aug.
 2020-Feb.
 2021

-I was responsible for the development of medical literature analysis function and NLP model training and deploying.
-Worked using an Agile development and DevOps approach.
-- Developed an online document annotation platform(JAVA, Spring Boot, RESTful API, HSQLDB), deployed and maintained it on our server(Linux, Docker, Git).
-Optimized the display strategy, increased the loading speed to the available level(JavaScript).
-- Implemented a data processing pipeline(JAVA, Shell, RESTful API).
-Designed our own data format to structure literature.
-Wrote instructions and design documents.
-- Implemented an online file system for our data set, incorporated Hirschberg algorithm to it to realize sequence matching between articles(JAVA).
-This algorithm improved processing speed greatly since it is constant in both time and space complexity.
-- Improved the general accuracy of a literature analysis NLP model(CRF++) from70% to 97% when working in English literature.
-Improved its general accuracy from 30% to 90% when working in another language literature.
+ATMAN is a start-up company founded by a Microsoft team, which is committed to providing information upgrading services(mainly based on NLP and GNN) for pharmaceutical enterprises and research institutions.
+My team mainly serves Sanofi, the world's leading pharmaceutical enterprise, and our products have received high praise from users.

+I am responsible for developing and training the function of analyzing medical literature with CRF model, and supporting the construction of Knowledge graph with analysis results.
+I am also responsible for designing our data structure and guiding and managing colleagues responsible for data annotation.